 Treat your House Plants

-Epsom salt isn’t just for people: your house plants can benefit from it, too!
-Dissolve 2 tbsp of Epsom salt in a gallon of water and water your plants for an extra dose of minerals that they’ll love.
+Epsom salt, or magnesium sulfate, isn’t just for people: your houseplants can benefit from it, too!
+Dissolve 2 tbsp of Epsom salt in a gallon of water and water your plants for an extra dose of minerals they’ll love.

 Grow Better Tomato and Pepper Plants

-If your soil is low in magnesium, pour a tablespoon of epsom salt in the hole before planting tomatoes or peppers to give them enough magnesium to flourish and thrive.
+If your soil is low in magnesium, pour a tablespoon of Epsom salt in the hole before planting tomatoes or peppers to give them enough magnesium to flourish and thrive.
 You can also mix 1 tablespoon of Epsom Salt per gallon of water for a spray.
 Spray around the plant after the first blooms appear.

-For a natural exfoliant, add a little pinch of epsom salt to your normal face wash, and gently rub your face with circular motions, and rinse.
+For a natural exfoliant, add a half-teaspoon of Epsom salt to your normal face wash, gently rub your face with circular motions, and rinse.
 It will help bring out impurities and rid your face of dead skin.
 Do not use it on sensitive skin.

-Combine 1/8 cup epsom salt, 1/8 cup sea salt an 1/4 cup baking soda to a foot bath or sturdy container large enough for your feet.
-Pour in hot water and soak feet for 30 minutes to alleviate tired feet and draw toxins out of your body.
-The pores on the bottom of the feet are the largest pores in the body, which is why they are a great place to draw out toxins.
-For optimal benefits, soak feet once a week.
+Combine 1/8 cup of Epsom salt, 1/8 cup sea salt, and 1/4 cup baking soda to a foot bath or sturdy container large enough for your feet.
+Pour in hot water and soak feet for 30 minutes to alleviate tired and sore feet.

 Add More Volume to Hair

-Excessive oil in the hair is a main cause for flat hair.
-To naturally reduce the oil in your hair, add 1/2 cup epsom salt to a bottle of shampoo.
-While hair is still dry, gently massage 1 tbsp of mixture into hair and rinse with cold water.
-Then pour apple cider vinegar onto hair and leave for 5 minutes, and rinse.
+Excessive oil in the hair is the main cause of flat hair.
+To naturally reduce the oil in your hair, add 1/2 cup Epsom salt to a bottle of shampoo.
+While the hair is still dry, gently massage 1 tbsp of mixture into the hair and rinse with cold water.
+Then, pour apple cider vinegar or lemon juice onto the hair, leave for 5 minutes, and rinse.

-To relieve sunburn pains and reduce healing time, soak in a warm bath with 2 cups of epsom salt for at least 20 minutes.
-It will ease the pain and reduce the skin’s inflammation.
+To relieve sunburn pains, soak in a warm bath with 2 cups of Epsom salt for at least 20 minutes.
+It will ease the pain and reduce the skin’s irritation.

-Similar to a splinter, an epsom salt water soak will help draw out a bee stinger if it is stuck in the skin.
-Epsom salt also helps with itchiness and inflammation associated with other bug bites.
-Soak affected skin in an epsom salt solution for 20 minutes.
+Similar to a splinter, an Epsom salt water soak will help draw out a bee stinger if it is stuck in the skin.
+Epsom salt also helps with itchiness associated with other bug bites.
+Soak affected skin in an Epsom salt solution for 20 minutes.

-Mix 1/4 cup olive oil with 1/2 cup epsom salt for a soft skin salt scrub.
-Rub into skin while in the shower, rinse, and you will be left with soft, exfoliated skin.
+Mix 1/4 cup olive oil with 1/2 cup Epsom salt for a soft skin salt scrub.
+Rub into wet skin with a washcloth while in the shower, rinse, and you will be left with soft, exfoliated skin.